leprechaun-dao/liquidation-hook/README.md

 - **Minimum Profit**: Optional parameter to ensure liquidations are profitable enough
 - **Slippage Protection**: Could be extended to include more advanced slippage protection
 - **Gas Optimization**: The implementation is designed to be gas-efficient
+- **Access Control**: The Orchestrator can implement permissioned functions
+- **MEV Protection**: Consider front-running protection when deploying in production

 ## TODO